ccao-data/model-res-avm/README.md

 1. Shift distributions of predicted values such that their median sale ratio (predicted value / actual sale value) moves toward 1.
-This is done by applying a percentage multiplier to **all properties** within a neighborhood, modeling group, and sale price quartile.
-This percentage multiplier is capped at 40% and requires a minimum number of sales (25) within each adjustment group.
+This is done by applying a percentage multiplier to **all properties** within a neighborhood, modeling group, and estimated value quantile.
+    This percentage multiplier is capped at 40% and requires a minimum number of sales and minimum amount of turnover within each adjustment group.
 This is done to correct some of the modeling bias caused by [ongoing data issues](#ongoing-issues), as well as prevent broad over- or under-assessment.
 Only a small proportion of all properties receive this adjustment.

 2. Alter assessed values for properties with sales in the last two years if and only if their sale ratio falls outside specific